Communities and Directions

 Port Union

-Take the sharp hairpin turn left at the Royal Bank to get onto Trinity Road.
-Turn right onto route 239 at the T intersection and drive 3.6km.
-Turn right onto route 230.
-Continue driving for 27.9km (approximately 25 minutes)
+• Take the sharp left hairpin turn at the Royal Bank to get onto Trinity Road.

 Elliston & Maberly